Body Double: Cult reputation and reassessed response

 In a 2016 interview with The Guardian, De Palma reflected on the film's initial critical reception, saying "Body Double was reviled when it came out.
 Reviled.
 It really hurt.
-I got slaughtered by the press right at the height of the women’s liberation movement...I thought it was completely unjustified.
-It was a suspense thriller, and I was always interested in finding new ways to kill people.”
+I got slaughtered by the press right at the height of the women's liberation movement...I thought it was completely unjustified.
+It was a suspense thriller, and I was always interested in finding new ways to kill people."
+The film helped reintroduce the song "Relax" in America, where it recharted and reached the top 10 of the Billboard Hot 100 in March 1985.